 4-H Healthy Living Ambassadors

-Tucson Village Farm offers middle and high school students the opportunity to be trained as leaders within the community in promoting healthy lifestyle choices, such as proper nutrition, physical activity, food budgeting and healthy food preparation.
-Participating students are required to complete 12 hours of training where they will learn fun, hands-on nutrition lessons, simple and healthy food preparation, and gain valuable leadership skills.
-These students will then be given opportunities to put their skills to use by spreading these healthy living messages throughout Southern Arizona.
+Tucson Village Farm offers middle and high school students the opportunity to be trained as leaders to promote healthy lifestyle choices and sustainability within our community.
+The Healthy Living Ambassador 4-H Club allows youth the opportunity to participate in projects on nutrition, cooking, local food production, mycology, beekeeping, team building, outdoor adventures and farm art.
+Participating students are required to attend the monthly community meetings, complete at least one project and volunteer at the farm or community events for at least 10 hours per semester.
 The idea is that youth can be encouraged to be instigators of change toward more healthy habits within their communities.
-This program is offered in Pima, Santa Cruz, Cochise and Pinal Counties.
-Contact Natalie Shepp at email@example.com or (520) 626-5161 for more information or to request an application.
+Similar programs are also offered in Santa Cruz, Cochise and Pinal Counties.
+Contact Natalie Shepp at email@example.com or (520) 626-5161 for more information.